w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 ![](../../assets/how-to/65032555812.png)

 4\.
 This should generate your account address at the top of the window.
-Check the "I have saved my mnemonic seed safely" box and click "Next".
+Check the "I have saved my mnemonic seed safely" box and click "Next."

 5\.
 Give your account a descriptive name and a [good password](store-mnemonic-safely.md).
 Click Next, then review the details and click Save.